anktzz/react_projects/README.md

 # react_projects
-Some ract projects to build foundation
+Some react projects to build foundation